jbelanger/hrsc-database/docs/ADO-Pipelines.md

 # Main Pipeline YAML

-This YAML pipeline in Azure DevOps is designed to build and deploy the "hrsc-database" databse project.
+This YAML pipeline in Azure DevOps is designed to build and deploy the "hrsc-database" database project.
 It consists of several stages, each responsible for a specific deployment target.

 ## Parameters
 - `GitBranch`: Specifies the Git branch on dev.azure.com.
 Default value is set to `main`.